nf-core/pangenome/docs/output.md

 ## odgi

 [odgi](https://github.com/pangenome/odgi) provides an efficient and succinct dynamic DNA sequence graph model, as well as a host of algorithms that allow the use of such graphs in bioinformatic analyses.
 In this pipeline, a huge variety of odgi's subcommands are used to process the built graphs.
-As a rule of thump, all files in ODGI format end with `.og`.
+As a rule of thumb, all files in ODGI format end with `.og`.

 ### odgi build